How to Take Payments with Verint: PCI-Compliant Payment Integration for Verint-Powered Contact Centres

 PCI Compliance

-Shuttle is PCI-DSS Level 1 certified.
-The integration is specifically designed to keep cardholder data out of Verint's recording and analytics pipeline:
+Shuttle is a PCI DSS Level 1 certified Service Provider.
+Because the card is captured in the secure Twilio Pay call, cardholder data stays out of Verint's recording and analytics pipeline:

 • Verint recordings, transcripts, quality scorecards, and AI analytics outputs never contain card numbers.
-Your PCI scope — and Verint's recording infrastructure scope — stays narrow.
+Your PCI scope, and Verint's recording infrastructure scope, stays narrow on the lighter SAQ-A path.

-• Audit trails, settlement reports, and reconciliation are available via Shuttle's reporting layer and feed into Verint-adjacent reporting tools.
+• Audit trails, settlement reports, and reconciliation are available via Shuttle's reporting layer.

 For Solution Providers and Verint Implementation Partners

-If you're a Verint partner or SI deploying the Verint Open Platform on top of Genesys, NICE CXone, Avaya, Cisco, Five9, or other CCaaS for clients, Shuttle is the payment layer that plugs in at the CCaaS level.
+If you're a Verint partner or SI deploying the Verint Open Platform on top of Genesys, NICE CXone, Avaya, Cisco, Five9, or other CCaaS for clients, Shuttle is the payment layer you can add via a Twilio-based setup.
 We support white-label deployment, multi-PSP routing across your client portfolio (each client keeps their preferred acquirer), and partner-friendly commercials.
-Shuttle is Twilio's official payment partner and works with the most common CCaaS patterns Verint sits on top of.
+Shuttle is Twilio's official payment partner.
+A native Verint integration can be built as a paid project.
 For partnership conversations, book a discovery call.

 Use Cases